 What can you do as an iBiology Ambassador?

-As an iBioAmbassador you can contribute to iBiology in four main areas: (1) outreach, (2) education, (3) subtitling and (4) web content.
-Below is a description of each of these areas of ambassadorship, their goals and related activities.
+As an iBioAmbassador you can contribute to iBiology in 3 main areas: outreach, subtitling and education.
+Below is a description of the types of activities you can do for each of these areas.

 If you are interested in becoming an iBioAmbassador, please fill out this questionnaire.